AstunTechnology/NRW_FishMapMon/readme.md

 ### Install Python dependencies

-It is recommended that python-virtualenv (or virtualenvwrapper) are used to create a standalone environment for the application.
+It is recommended that `python-virtualenv` (or `virtualenvwrapper`) are used to create a standalone Python 2.7 environment for the application.
 Installing either package will provide access to `pip` the Python package manager which can be used to install all Python dependencies.
 The file `webapp/REQUIREMENTS` contains a list of all of the packages and their versions.
 Once the virtual environment is activated run `pip pip install -r REQUIREMENTS` from the `webapp` directory.

 Running the application
 -----------------------